This is a guide covering photo retouching.

 One can apply highlights to the product for added depth.
 These adjustments are applied in order to make the final image more attractive to potential customers.

 There are many layers when it comes to retouching a photo.
-The simplest retouching task can be enhancements such as erasing scratches or traces of glue.

 On another level, the process of retouching may involve enhancing the look of gemstones in jewelry.